Champlain Valley Bike Accident Prevention Guide

 What To Do After A Bike Accident

-If you came here today because you’ve already been in an accident, watch our video below There is a lot you can still do even after you leave the scene of the injury to protect your claim.
+If you came here today because you’ve already been in an accident, watch our video below There is a lot you can still do even after you leave the injury scene to protect your claim.
 Here are some of our top tips to help you collect information and present the best accident claim possible.

 1. Wear Bright Reflective Clothing

-Many of the tips you find in this list are intended to prevent specific bike accidents, but this tip can reduce your risk in almost all scenarios.
+Many tips in this list are intended to prevent specific bike accidents, but this tip can reduce your risk in almost all scenarios.
 Drivers who cannot see you may turn in front of you, rear-end you, or hit you while making a left turn at an intersection.

 In addition to wearing bright clothing and a reflective vest, you should fit a headlight on the front of your bike and install reflectors on the spokes and rear.
 You should also add reflective tape to your helmet’s back, front, and sides to increase your visibility.